VMware: A Diamond Hidden In Plain Sight (NYSE:VMW)

 Source: Author analysis in the Base Case

-Base case: Revenue growth expectations for the Subscription and SaaS business have been modelled as an S-curve, based on the trajectory for the VCPP business
+Base case: Revenue growth expectations for the Subscription and SaaS business have been modeled as an S-curve, based on the trajectory for the VCPP business

 - Revenue from Pivotal / Tanzu is expected to grow from $594 million in F2020 to $7.1 billion in F2025 at a CAGR of 64%